zhaozhang/zhaozhang.github.io/README.md

+I am joining Rutgers ECE as an assistant professor starting Fall 2023.

-I am a computer scientist and I lead [the learning (scalable computing intelligence) group](https://learning-tacc.github.io/) in the Data Intensive Computing Group at Texas Advanced Computing Center.
+I am a computer scientist and I lead [the scalable computing intelligence group](https://learning-tacc.github.io/) in the Data Intensive Computing Group at Texas Advanced Computing Center.

 Before joining TACC, I spent two years as a postdoc researcher in AMPLab and BIDS (Berkeley Institute of Data Science) at University of California, Berkeley, working with Prof. Michael J. Franklin.
 I received my Ph.D from Department of Computer Science at University of Chicago in June, 2014 under the supervision of Prof. Ian Foster.